 And lastly, the colorful neon-paint graffiti on the wall caught my attention and made me feel at home because I design stuff for a living.
 I appreciate street art so much and seeing that graffiti made me happy.
 I even took a photo of it and posted it on Instagram. 🙂

-- AMRAP (As Many Rounds As Possible) – complete a set of workout as many times as you can within a given time frame.
+AMRAP (As Many Rounds As Possible) – complete a set of a workout as many times as you can within a given time frame.

 The Pros and Cons of CrossFit

-- Competition- the coaches in Alpha Strike wants us to write our score in the white board coz it’s an awesome tool to motivate yourself especially when you see others pushing hard as you.
+Competition- the coaches in Alpha Strike want us to write our score on the whiteboard coz it’s an awesome tool to motivate yourself especially when you see others pushing hard like you.
 CrossFit uses this type of competition to grow and inspire others to train.

-- Lack of Personalization- We train for a group setting so there’s no customization of training program for an individual.
+Lack of Personalization- We train in a group setting so there’s no customization of the training programs for an individual.
 Correct exercise form is hard to master, it takes time to perfect it.
-A good form is the key to safe and effective exercise but a lot of people don’t always follow directions.
+A good form is a key to safe and effective exercise but a lot of people don’t always follow directions.
 That is a fact.

-All exercise must be approach with caution.
+All exercises must be approached with caution.
 Customizing training programs is crucial and shouldn’t be taken lightly.
 I personally recommend CrossFit but scale up slowly, know your pace, evaluate yourself if you can do or can’t do a particular workout.
 Let your coach hear your voice, man up!
 It’s always better to be safe than sorry.

 Crossfit Alpha Strike